xapi-project/xen-api/doc/content/design/rate_limit.md

 blocks until the tokens have been consumed.

 ### Rate limit queue
-Token buckets on their own are sufficient for basic rate limiting, but they have a fairness problem.
+A token bucket enforces an overall request rate but provides no guarantees about ordering or fairness under contention.
+When multiple callers compete for tokens, whichever thread or process happens to run first can repeatedly consume newly refilled tokens, while others may be delayed indefinitely.
+Under sustained load, this can lead to starvation for less aggressively scheduled or slower clients.

 To alleviate this, we keep rate limited requests in a queue which get processed as the token bucket is refilled over time:

 ```ocaml
 type t = {